Professional networking 10-step checklist

 Taking notes will help you remember names and personal details more accurately.
 And you’re more likely to follow up possible leads promptly.
 You may even want to earmark someone whose boss or colleague you want to meet at a later date.
 Jotting down a quick note will jog your memory when the time comes.

 9. Set yourself a goal for the year

 The more you network, the more it pays off.
 So why not set yourself a goal for the year?
 You may want to attend a networking event every month.
 You may want to get better at follow up.
 You may just want plenty of opportunity to practice and improve your skills.

 10. Look for opportunities to connect with people

-Professional networking doesn’t just happen at events like conferences and organised events.
-It can happen anywhere – on the bus, in a cafe or even on holiday.
+Professional networking doesn’t just happen at events like conferences and organized events.
+It can happen anywhere – on the bus, in a cafe or even on vacation.
 Talk to people when you’re out and about and be open and friendly.
 You never know where you might meet your next investor or big client.